Colonel Henry Beekman

 See the “history” tab for the full story, but briefly, Col. Henry Beekman inherited these lands from his father, Judge Henry Beekman of Kingston, in May 1713.
 Deed research seems to indicate Judge Beekman started building mills around 1710 on the Landsman Kill, the first at the falls near the outlet to the Hudson River (at present day Vanderburgh Cove).
 In 1705, Judge Beekman also sold to William Traphagen, an early Dutch pioneer, 281 acres, the land which most of the west side of the village sits upon including this mill area.
 In 1719 (after Judge Beekman passed away in 1716), his son, [later Col.] Henry Beekman, negotiated back from William a corner of this acreage to build “mills” at this “fall of water.”
 It’s possible when he got title back to the land, it may have had the beginnings of a mill or dam on it (it came with all “Comoditys privileges, hereditaments & appurtenances”).
 If not, it is likely William was employed to build the mill, as he was a craftsman (technically a “wheelwright” according to old deeds listing his status), but it’s not known for sure.
 (Howard Morse in his 1908 “Historic Old Rhinebeck” claims he did, but Morse offers no evidence, and he writes almost 200 years after events happened.
 You have to question how he knew that and wonder whether or not he just created a romantic story based on names found in old deeds.)
 Nevertheless, sometime between ~1719 and 1730, where 1730 was the first documented mention of a mill at this site, Col. Henry Beekman built “his” mill upon the “Flatts” (the village).
 From the time it was built it seemed to be in constant productive use.
 Many of Col. Beekman’s account books exist showing endless lists of his transactions, including citations where milled goods were exchanged for payment of rents.
 It is this mill, an important part of early Rhinebeck, that this project hopes to reconstruct.
 (Again, the history tab should be referenced.
 It includes a much more detailed telling of the story with maps, facts, photos, and historical references.)

 Col. Henry Beekman notes he has about 140 families to come to mills.
 Taken from what looks like a journal of some type, Uncategorized in the Edward Livingston Collection.
-Has a date near it of 1751. *Beekman era technically ends 1776, but his daughter Margaret Livingston (nee Beekman), then his grandchildren, would come to own the mill.
+Further down in the document there is a 1751 date, so this is roughly from that time period. *The Henry Beekman era technically ends Jan 1776, but his daughter Margaret Livingston (nee Beekman), then his grandchildren, would come to own the mill.

 Inevitable Change